trolljoe/former-fusion/src/content/blog/switching-from-arch.md

 ## Conclusion

-Well, that's all the reasons I've decided to switch (or I forgot and I'm stupid and)
+Well, that's all the reasons I've decided to switch (or I forgot and I'm stupid and).